ibm-cloud-docs/vpc/using-acls.md

 * TCP, Transmission Control Protocol
 * UDP, User Datagram Protocol

-The protocols that are used for a particular implementation of, such as, an API call, can influence the overall behavior of your network.
-So, it is worthwhile to understand the basic differences between them.
+The protocols that are used for a particular implementation of, say, an API call, can influence the overall behavior of your network, so it is worthwhile to understand the basic differences between them.
+If you need more information, many good articles are available on the internet with detailed descriptions of the protocols.

 ### ICMP
 {:#network-infrastructure-icmp}

-ICMP is a _control protocol_, meaning it is designed not to carry application data, but rather information about the status of the network itself.
-It is essentially a _network layer_ (OSI Layer-3) error-reporting and error-control protocol for the network.
-The best-known examples of ICMP in practice are the `ping` utility.
-The `ping` utility uses ICMP to probe remote hosts for responsiveness and overall round-trip time of the probe messages, and the `traceroute` utility.
+ICMP is a _control protocol_, meaning that it is designed to carry information about the status of the network itself.
+It is essentially a _network layer_ (OSI layer 3) error-reporting and error-control protocol for the network.
+The best-known examples of ICMP in practice are the `ping` and `traceroute` utilities.
+The `ping` utility uses ICMP to probe remote hosts for responsiveness and overall round-trip time of the probe messages.
+The `traceroute` utility uses ICMP to discover and trace network routes that the ICMP packets take when traveling to their destination.

-What developers need to know is that ICMP packets have no TCP or UDP port numbers that associated with them because port numbers are a Layer-4 (_transport layer_) construct.
+What developers need to know is that ICMP packets have no TCP or UDP port numbers that are associated with them, because port numbers are a layer 4 (_transport layer_) construct.

 ### TCP and UDP
 {:#network-infrastructure-tcp-udp}

-Both Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) are OSI Layer-4 _transport protocols_.
+Both Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) are OSI layer 4 _transport protocols_.
 These protocols are used to pass the actual data.
 The main difference between TCP and UDP, from a developer's perspective, is how they handle **packet order**.

 TCP is a connection-oriented protocol, it guarantees that all sent packets reach the destination in the correct order.